 The Mantua Township Fire District No. 1 was formed in October of 2006 by petition and voter approval.
 Prior to the formation of the Mantua Township Fire District, the residents of Mantua Township were protected by four individually operated and governed fire companies, the Barnsboro Fire Company, Mantua Volunteer Fire Company, Centre City Volunteer Fire Company and Sewell Mutual Volunteer Fire Company.
 Each company operated under its own set of by-laws and was responsible for its own fundraising.
 Upon the formation of the Fire District, five commissioners where elected to govern and provide finances from tax base to support operations of the four fire companies combined.
 The original five fire commissioners, (Joseph Hauss, Nicholas Vacarino, Kevin Howarth, George Huston and Joseph Schmidt) hired Career Fire Marshal/Fire Official Anthony Lamana and appointed a District Fire Chief and two Battalion Chiefs to streamline the operations of the four combined departments.
 Each battalion was led by a Captain and Lieutenant of each station.
 District Chief Patrick Robinson developed a five year plan to consolidate the existing companies and apparatus into two battalions operating as one department.
 The Barnsboro Fire Company located on South Main Street was operated as the Fire Headquarters.
 The plan was instituted in a much more rapid fashion and by the end of 2007 the Mantua Volunteer Fire Company was disbanded and the members were merged with the Centre City Fire Company, operating the second battalion out of the now titled “Jackson Road” Station.

-In May 2008 the board of fire commissioners developed the Casual Help Program which employees part-time firefighters to work weekend duty crews from 0600 hours to 1800 hours on Saturday and Sundays.
+In May 2008 the board of fire commissioners developed the Casual Help Program which employs part-time firefighters to work weekend duty crews from 0600 hours to 1800 hours on Saturday and Sundays.
 The Casual Help Program was instituted as an incentive based program to help boost staffing during low membership hours.
-This program has single handedly assisted the Fire District in the enhancement of its public relations, maintenance and repair of apparatus and buildings as well as response to major incidents in which tax payer property and lives have been saved.
+This program has solely assisted the Fire District in the enhancement of its public relations, maintenance and repair of apparatus and buildings, as well as, response to major incidents in which tax payer property and lives have been saved.
 In October 2008 it was determined membership from the “South Main Street” station had diminished causing a merger between the “South Main Street” Station and “Union Avenue Station.”
 At that time Rescue 22-18 was moved to the Union Avenue Station along with the members of the South Main Street Station and the Jackson Road station was now Fire Headquarters.

 In April 2011 a new District Chief, Brian Hauss, was appointed and it was determined that Chief Hauss was the youngest District Chief in the State of New Jersey at 24 years old.
 The command staff was again streamlined to a Chief, Deputy Chief, two Captains and two Lieutenants.
 In the summer of 2011 it was determined to sell the 1995 GMC Utility (22-17) and the 1992 LTI 85 foot ladder tower (22-16) and operate using strictly an automatic aid Ladder Company, and an agreement with the Pitman Fire Company No. 1 was formed.

 Currently the Mantua Township Fire District No. 1 is comprised of two stations.
 Fire Headquarters is located in the Sewell section of town at 155 Union Avenue and the Sub-Station is located in Centre City area at 191 Jackson Road.
-The Fire District is staffed seven days a week from 0600 hours to 1800 hours at the Union Avenue Fire House.
-Station 22-1 is dispatched by the Gloucester County Communications Center and responds annually to approximately 600 dispatched incidents.
-The Mantua Township Fire District operates two Class A Engine Companies (22-12 & 22-13), one 3000 Gallon Water Tender (2214), one Ford F-250 Brush Truck (2215), one Ford F-350 Utility (2217) and two Squad Companies (22-11 & 22-18).
+The Fire District is staffed twenty-four hours a day, seven days a week, 365 days a year at the Union Avenue Fire House.
+Station 22-1 is dispatched by the Gloucester County Communications Center and responds annually to approximately 650 dispatched incidents.
+The Mantua Township Fire District operates one Class A Engine Company (22-12), one 3000 Gallon Water Tender (2214), one Ford F-250 Brush Truck (2215), two Ford F-350 Utilities (2217&2219) and two Squad Companies (22-11 & 22-18).

-The Mantua Township Fire District provides mutual aid support to numerous Gloucester County Fire Departments and responds on regional task forces for foam, water tender, LDH and state wide Neptune water supply system.
+The Mantua Township Fire District provides mutual aid support to numerous Gloucester County Fire Departments and responds on a Gloucester County Regional Structural task force, Out of County Regional Structural Task Force, Task Forces for Technical Rescue Foam, water tender, LDH and state wide Neptune water supply system.
 The members of the Mantua Township Fire District provide superior service to its community with dedication to training and community service.